 You need just a tad of planning effort now – and you can do that on a comfy cushion in front of a TV or a flickering fireplace – for the ultimate payoff of a luxurious garden this summer.

 First, if you don’t recognize the flowers and plants proposed here, then grab a gardening book and look them up.
 Jot down your favorite bloomers, your edibles, and your hardy “talls” and “textures” for three-season color and bare winter interest.

 They’ll reward you by filling in fast, spreading out quickly, and blocking sunlight from reaching the ground below.
 You’ll want to pick a mix: some that bloom early, some that look lively for the long haul, and some that stay late!

 Today’s sunny cottage garden also includes masses of gorgeous spreading daylilies, bee balm, sedum (‘Autumn Joy’ is a favorite), Gold Plate Achillea, black-eyed Susans, Russian sage, morning glories, and catmint.

 Even the northern climes can share the profusion.
 Fabulous sweet peas clambering up a fencepost, and masses of fragrant peonies, poppies, daisies, and asters are among cottage-style perennials winter-hardy enough for even the upper-tier states.

 Planting them close together early in the season keeps the weedlings from getting a grip in the soil.
 When your cottagers bloom en masse, they’ll block the sun.
 Without sun, weeds can’t flourish!

 Interplant your edibles in the sun as well.
-Violets, basil, marjoram, and peppermint (in a container!) and nasturtiums, oregano, garlic, sweet peppers, and tomatoes will do nicely in any cottage-style setting.
+Violets, basil, marjoram, peppermint or other mints, nasturtiums, oregano, garlic, sweet peppers, and tomatoes will do nicely in any cottage-style setting.
 Scarlet runner and pole beans look striking